 Such forests are able to exist due to the life source of the mighty Zambezi river.
 Although inland, during the rainy season the river fills up enough to overflow and replenish four inland pools, sustaining the park throughout the dry season.
 This includes the larger mammals, surrounding trees, reptiles and insects, and a myriad of birds.
-Mana Pools Safari Lodge encourages expeditions on both foot and vehicle through the park, observing the wild at all angles.
+Camp Mana encourages expeditions on both foot and vehicle through the park, observing the wild at all angles.
 Led by a private guide, this experience will have your curiosity in full flight.

 The river itself, inland pools, albida forests, acacia woodland as well as open savannah create a variety of habitats which home over 380 bird species.
 Riverine birds include the iconic fish eagle, the African skimmer, the rare rufous-bellied heron and the elusive Pel’s fishing owl.
 These are not your average bird sightings, raising the birding bucket list another bar.
 To simply hear the sound of the fish eagle is magical; the sound of Africa echoing across the river, carried by its waters.
-Other riverine feathered friends such as yellow billed storks, spoonbills and saddle-billed storks are fascinating to observe hunting for their prey, each using masterful skills and unique strategies.
+Other riverine feathered friends such as yellow-billed storks, spoonbills and saddle-billed storks are fascinating to observe hunting for their prey, each using masterful skills and unique strategies.

 An intra-Africa migrant bird which decorates the brown banks of the Zambezi with bursts of colour is the Carmine bee-eater.
 Flying in from the equator in August to breed, nest and raise their young, they gift the park with iridescent blues and pinks – an absolute safari spectacle.
 Communal in nature, they help raise each other’s young, mirroring the ethos of an African village.
-Or perhaps it is through this observation where tribal communities learnt the nature of family.
+Or perhaps it is through this observation that tribal communities learnt the nature of family.

 In the competition of iridescence, the bee-eaters are joined by the woodland kingfisher, shimmering blue from its chosen branch.
 Bold in pattern but not in colour – its black and white relative, the pied kingfisher, hangs out by the river, constantly fluttering above in search of fish.
-A favourite with its amber coloured chest and speckled wings is the giant kingfisher; royalty of the bird kingdom.
+A favourite with its amber-coloured chest and speckled wings is the giant kingfisher; royalty of the bird kingdom.

-The lilac-breasted as well as racket-tailed rollers inhabit the woodlands, along with Lilian’s lovebird and the village weaver.
+The lilac-breasted, as well as racket-tailed rollers, inhabit the woodlands, along with Lilian’s lovebird and the village weaver.
 Watching the weavers weave their nests is a mesmerising process, tiny little beaks making masterpieces for their future family.
 The female weaver then comes to inspect the efforts of the male, and if unimpressed, she rips it up and expects him to start again!
 Witnessing these dynamics also gives an idea of the cutthroat nature of nature, beyond the colourful coats and fabulous feathers.

-Whether you are into the bold and the beautiful or the great and small, Mana Pools will have your heart-a-flutter with diversity.
+Whether you are into the bold and the beautiful or the great and small, Mana Pools will have your heart a flutter with diversity.
 The key is observation and curiosity, keeping your eyes open so your mind and soul may fill with the essence of this wild wonder.